Massive forest fire in Greece still burning for 7th day

 The smoke and ash from the fire on Evia, a rugged island of forests and coves almost touching the Greek mainland, blocked out the sun, turning the sky orange as the blaze rampaged across the northern part of the island.

-Evia’s fire is the most severe of dozens that have broken out across Greece in the past week, after the country was baked by its worst heat wave in three decades which sent temperatures soaring to 45 degrees Celsius (113 Fahrenheit) for days.
-The heat, coming amid what has already been a particularly hot summer, has turned Greece’s forests, including large areas of easily flammable pine trees, into bone-dry tinderboxes.
+The fire, which began Aug.
+3, is the most severe of dozens that have broken out across Greece in the past week, after the country was baked by its worst heat wave in three decades which sent temperatures soaring to 45 degrees Celsius (113 Fahrenheit) for days.
+The heat, coming during a particularly hot summer, has turned Greece’s forests, including large areas of easily flammable pine trees, into bone-dry tinderboxes.

-Other big fires have been burning forests and farmland in the southern Greek region of the Peloponnese, while a major blaze that burned through homes, businesses and forests on the northern fringes of Athens was on the wane.
+Other big fires have been burning forests and farmland in the southern Greek region of the Peloponnese, while a major blaze that encroached into the northern suburbs of Athens and Mount Parnitha national park on the fringes of the capital was on the wane.
+Firefighting efforts continued in Parnitha, where French, Israeli and Cypriot firefighters were helping their Greek colleagues.

 The wildfires have stretched Greece’s firefighting capabilities to the limit, and the government has appealed for help from abroad.
-More than 20 countries in Europe and the Mideast have responded, sending planes, helicopters, vehicles and manpower.
+More than 20 countries in Europe and the Middle East have responded, sending planes, helicopters, vehicles and manpower.

+On Monday, Greece's foreign ministry tweeted that neighboring Turkey — Greece's historic regional rival with which relations are currently testy — will be sending two firefighting planes.
+It said the pledge was made by Turkish Foreign Minister Mevlut Cavusoglu, who told his Greek counterpart, Nikos Dendias, in a phone conversation that the wildfires that had been raging for days through Turkey “are now under control.”

+Dendias, also tweeted Monday he had spoken to his Russian counterpart and asked whether Russia could send a second Beriev Be-200 firefighting plane to Greece.
+So far Greece has leased one such aircraft, the largest operating in the Greek fires.

 “We were completely forsaken.
-There were no fire brigades, there were no vehicles, nothing!” said David Angelou, who had been on Evia in the seaside village of Pefki and left the island by ferry to the mainland harbor of Arkitsa Sunday night.
+There were no fire brigades, there were no vehicles, nothing!”
+David Angelou, who had been on Evia in the seaside village of Pefki, said Sunday night after leaving the island by ferry to the mainland harbor of Arkitsa.

 "You could feel the enormous heat, there was also a lot of smoke.
 You could see the sun, a red ball, and then, nothing else around,” he said.

+But some people, including local officials in affected areas, have argued the evacuation orders have come too soon, saying residents could provide valuable help to stretched firefighting resources in saving villages.

+On Monday, the flames continued across northern Evia, threatening yet more villages.
+Satellite imagery from the European Union's Earth Observation Program showed vast tracts of the island charred, with the fire having cut across it from coast to coast.

-Greece’s Civil Protection chief, Nikos Hardalias, has stressed that firefighters have been doing everything they can.
-On Sunday, a small firefighting plane crashed on the western Greek island of Zakinthos while fighting a smaller fire there
+Greece’s Civil Protection chief, Nikos Hardalias, has stressed firefighters have been doing everything they can.
+Firefighters from Ukraine, Romania and Serbia have been sent to Evia, where more than 600 firefighters are operating, along with five helicopters and five water-dropping planes, the fire department said Monday.

-Massive fires have also raged for more than 10 days in neighboring Turkey, where firefighters were still trying to extinguish blazes in five locations in the coastal province of Mugla, in the country’s southwest.

-“The situation is improving,” Agriculture and Forestry Minister Bekir Pakdemirli said late on Sunday.
-“It is too soon to say the fires are under control, but we are reaching that point.”
+One volunteer firefighter died last week after being hit by a falling electricity pole at the site of the fire north of Athens, while four more were hospitalized in the Greek capital, two of them in critical condition with extensive burns.

+Wildfires were also burning in southern Italy, North Macedonia and Montenegro, where a large fire in the Malo Brdo district of the capital Podgorica came close to houses.

 Comments